Evergreen content that will bring you leads for years: A beginner’s guide

 If your content is a news article or related to the news cycle; about current events; trendy or fashionable; or statistics for a specific period of time—it’s not evergreen content.

-For example: An opinion piece on your country’s election, daily updates on the coronavirus pandemic, a list of this year’s top 10 fashion must-haves, or 2017 social media usage statistics are not evergreen content.
+For example: An opinion piece on your country’s election, daily updates on the coronavirus pandemic, a list of this year’s top 10 fashion must-haves, or “2017 social media usage statistics” are not evergreen content.

-They may be timely and interesting for now (and perhaps sporadically in the future) but they aren’t likely to draw as much attention and traffic on an ongoing basis.
+This type of marketing content may be timely and interesting for now (and perhaps sporadically in the future) but they aren’t likely to draw as much attention and traffic on an ongoing basis.

 Image shows various items on a desk including a tablet with text that says "online marketing"